ciniks117/CSyn/README.md

 This repo contains two folders:
 src/ contains the source code of SCSyn.
-examples/ contains the Simulink models used for experiments.
+models/ contains the Simulink models used for experiments.
 utils/ folder contains some auxiliary scripts.
+logs/ folder contains logs generation during execution. images/ contains some plots generated during experiments. breach/ contains the BREACH toolbox stl/ contains the specifications used in experiments